C T Maling inscriptions

 According to R C Bell, Christopher Thompson Maling took over the Ouseburn Bridge Pottery in 1853, from his father, Robert Maling.
 C T Maling opened the Ford Pottery in 1859.
 So the items on this page were made at Ouseburn Bridge.

 There are two styles of inscription on this page, typified by the two plaques below.
-They are similar, but likely the work of two different enamellers.
+They are similar, but the work of two different enamellers.
 Both can be traced to CT Maling, and appear on objects from the 1850s.

 Inscriptions in date order